Electric and magnetic waveguides in graphene: quantum and classical

 We remark that this work contains many of the results that can be found scattered in the literature.
 However, we have made a unified presentation which we hope it will allow to appreciate the constrast of these two systems presented under the same approach.
 We have included many details that can only be fully displayed within our global program.
 We hope that this work will raise some interest in open questions which are present along our development.

 We wish to mention just a few representative papers close to this work which, in some way, have influenced our presentation.
-May be one of the first research which were aware of the importance of magnetic fields were the works of De Martino et al \cite{deMartino07,deMartino07b,deMartino09}, see also \cite{Goerbig11}.
+Part of the first research which were aware of the importance of magnetic fields in graphene are the Refs \cite{deMartino07,deMartino07b,deMartino09}, see also \cite{Goerbig11}.
 An extensive study of different configurations with magnetic fields can be found in refs.~\cite{peeters09,peeters10,Moldovan18}.
-The interesting paper by Gosh et al \cite{gosh09} is very close to our point of view.
+An interesting paper \cite{gosh09} is very close to our point of view.
 Solutions of different inhomogeneous magnetic fields were obtained by SUSY methods in \cite{kuru09} (see also \cite{Milpas11}).
 Some cases of electric waveguides are worked out in \cite{peeters06,peeters10b,portnoi14,portnoi17}.
 The join action of electric and magnetic fields were investigated in a series of contributions \cite{lukose07,Ghosh19,Tan10,roy20,Bautista20,Do21,Afshari17} and in particular a precedent paper \cite{kuru22} to this work.

 \sect{Interactions with symmetry in the y-axis direction}